leenasohail/PhysiGym/README.md

 # Funding:

-This material is based upon research supported by the [Chateaubriand Fellowship](https://chateaubriand-fellowship.org/) of the Office for Science & Technology of the Embassy of France in the United States.
+This material is based upon research supported by the [Chateaubriand Fellowship](https://chateaubriand-fellowship.org/) from the Office for Science & Technology from the Embassy of France in the United States.

 # Cite: